mhuusko5/Monopoly/README.md

 Monopoly
 ========
-The first piece of software I ever wrote.
+The first piece of software I ever wrote forever ago.
 A rough implementation of Monopoly in Java.